 12. Recruit a Cast Member or PhotoPass Photographer

 Even if you aren’t purchasing PhotoPass, you can still request that a PhotoPass photographer take your picture.
 Make sure your camera is set and ready to go before you hand it over to them.

-Every shot in this post that is of our entire family were taken by PhotoPass photographers with my own personal camera.
+Every family photo shot in this post that is of my entire family was taken by PhotoPass photographers with my own personal camera.
 No need to pay for pictures this way.
 And you can still capture that perfect family photo at Disney, without any extra cost!

 CLICK THE IMAGE TO RECEIVE YOUR FREE DISNEY VACATION PLANNING VIDEO